Do I Have PTSD?

-PTSD is a term mental healthcare professionals use to describe the trouble we have recovering after a traumatic or stressful experience.
+PTSD is a term mental healthcare professionals use to describe the condition that may occur after we experience a traumatic or stressful event.
 PTSD has been referred to as a disorder, yet many claim it's an injury.
 Stella and others have suggested a new term – Post Traumatic Stress Injury (PSTI) – in place of Post Traumatic Stress Disorder (PTSD)1.

 How Common Is PTSD?

 Trauma is a universal human truth.
 It may surprise you that 60% of men and 50% of women experience trauma at least once in their lives.2 Research suggests that only 2-11% of people experiencing trauma symptoms are actually diagnosed.3